notdereck/Projects/README.md

 5. Automated GDAX Litecoin trading bot with multivariate time series

-A lot of this is old, but I'm happy to talk about these!
+Sometimes only the raw version will display - not too sure why but I'm happy to send them through e-mail or something else!